dtcenter/MET/docs/Users_Guide/config_options.rst

 * "STAT" to write the verification output only to the ".stat" output file

-* "BOTH" to write to the ".stat" output file as well the optional "_type.txt" file, a more readable ASCII file sorted by line type.
+* BOTH to write to the ".stat" output file as well the optional "_type.txt" file, a more readable ASCII file sorted by line type.

 .. code-block:: none